aakashvishcoder/esp32-nfc-reader/README.md

 # ESP32 NFC Reader

-My very own prototype of an NFC Reader using an ESP32 microcontroller.
+This is my very own prototype of an NFC Reader, built using the ESP32 microcontroller!
+It’s a compact, wireless module designed to read and interact with NFC tags and cards.
+This board has several unique features and components (as listed below), and demonstrates how the ESP32 can be paired with an NFC front‑end chip to enable secure communication.

 # Features:
 - ESP32 microcontroller